-Author | Journalist
+Author | Journalist | Blogger | Inspirational Speaker

 Welcome to my blog!

 I’m a mom and an ex-public school teacher who’s been in the ADHD trenches for the last 20 years, navigating the school system and standing up to those who use judgment as their weapon against differences.
-At the same time, I’ve watched the gifts of ADHD help my daughter, Lee (pseudonym), blossom into a creative, intuitive, wise young adult.
+At the same time, I’ve watched the gifts of ADHD help my child, Lee (pseudonym), blossom into a creative, intuitive, wise young adult.

 Raising a child with ADHD is like living on a rollercoaster, riding to the top with your hopes soaring and racing down, holding on with all your strength.
-In my blog, I write about my crazy and not-so-crazy mom moments to offer encouragement, what insight I’ve gained, and some laughs along the way.
+In my blog, I write about my crazy and not-so-crazy mom moments to offer encouragement, insights I’ve gained, and some laughs along the way.

 To read more from Jennifer please Click here…